AirshipCMS/Docs/Introduction-to-Airship.md

 [Airship Layouts & Templates](/documentation/view/using-layouts-templates) allow developers to create classically-rendered websites, blogs, and ecommerce sites that follow a conventional architecture and layout structure.

 ## Airship API
-[Airship API](/documentation/view/introduction-to-airship-api) allows developers to extend xx futher by developing their own custom frontend solutions. [@jon need halp here] Airship allows developers to combine classically rendered content with client-side rendered components that utilize Airship API for fast-loading robust user experiences.
+[Airship API](/documentation/view/introduction-to-airship-api) allows developers to extend the functionality of websites and web applications futher by allowing developers to create their own custom frontend solutions and connect to the Airship database.
+Airship API allows developers to combine classically rendered content with client-side rendered components to create fast-loading and robust user experiences.

+Example: The Airship CMS Admin Portal is an entirely client-side application that interacts with the Airship API to allows you to manage pages and collections on an Airship site.
+If you wanted to, you could use the Airship API to create your own custom version of the Admin Portal.

+Another Example: The Airship Developer Portal is another example of an entirely client-side application hosted on an Airship site.
+The client-side application utilizes just the Airship API to allow users to sign up and create subscriptions.
+If you wanted to, you could use the Airship API to create your own custom subscription service signup portal!

 ---